-Г Pre-work and formal education Employer access to talent Life-wide and lifelong learning Support into and between work Strategic priorities rities for Cambs: Widening education access and progression into HE, increasing achievement at level 4+ Supporting Covid recovery, growth and net-zero transition by developing priority skills, and growing jobs at level 4 Increasing work-based learning, particularly progression into level 4 skills, and introducing more accessible formats (e.g. short courses/ online/blended learning) Targeting support for Covid-19 recovery and transitions for displaced workers Capital investment to improve teaching facilities and kit, particularly at FE Connecting people to education and training through transport and digital inclusion Enhancing exposure to role models, work experience, and understanding of various routes into sectors and occupations Improving careers education, information, advice and guidance Increasing employers' engagement and influence on education and training and connecting residents in Fenland to opportunities across the area Embedding modern work practices and conditions and improving job quality Providing support to upskill and reskill in response to economic restructuring (e.g. following Covid-19, Brexit, further digitisation, as net-zero transition intensifies) Improving access to careers information, advice and guidance at any age Connecting people to work through transport and digital inclusion Supporting unemployed into training and employment - Act ions Ely FE provision development Expand employers engaging with schools and colleges in T Level placements Continue to deliver Growth Works Talent Pledge - linking employers to schools and colleges and enterprise advisers, and providing careers advice Rapid response skill gap mapping for recovery/Brexit Continue delivery of Growth Works Skills Brokerage and Digital Talent Platform, using Growth Works as a local engagement model All Age Careers Advice - bid for National Careers Service contract and UKSPF bid including mentoring programme + Qdos Manor Careers Hubs and market town hubs Direct AEB funding to priority skills needs, use AEB Innovation Fund to pilot new forms of training provision Build on success Form the Model, to support growing skills for the future and Green Jobs Action Plan Deliver local ESF projects up to 2023 focuse young people, NEETs, ex-offenders, and furthest from the labour market, and deliver nat Covid support programmes with DWP Add Work and Health Programme to Growth W model Expand short courses through innovative codesign, such as skills bootcamps - Additional prog gress measures 1 - Increasing progression rates post-18 into HE and FE towards national levels Increasing number of professional &amp; technical jobs, at least at level 3 Reducing numbers of workers at level 2 and increasing at level 3 Increasing investment in connectivity Reducing unsustained destinations after school
+Pre-work and formal education Employer access to talent Life-wide and lifelong learning Support into and between work Strategic priorities ties for ambs: Widening education access and progression into HE, increasing achievement at level 4+ Supporting Covid-19 recovery, growth and net zero transition by developing priority skills, and growing jobs at level 4 Increasing work-based learning, particularly progression into level 4 skills, and introducing more accessible formats (e.g. short courses/ online/blended learning) Targeting support for Covid-19 recovery and transitions for displaced workers Capital investment to improve teaching facilities and kit, particularly at FE Connecting people to education and training through transport and digital inclusion Enhancing exposure to role models, work experience, and understanding of various routes into sectors and occupations Improving careers education, information, advice and guidance Increasing employers' engagement and influence on education and training and connecting residents to opportunities across the area Embedding modern work practices and conditions and improving job quality Providing support to upskill and reskill in response to economic restructuring (e.g. following Covid-19, Brexit, further digitisation, as net zero transition intensifies) Ensuring inclusion in continued and community learning and support for disadvantaged people, adults with SEN, care leavers and ex-offenders Improving access to careers information, advice and guidance at any age Connecting people to work through transport and digital inclusion Supporting unemployed into training and employment Act ions East Cambridgeshire FE provision development Expand employers engaging with schools and colleges in T Level placements Continue to deliver Growth Works Talent Pledge - linking employers to schools and colleges and enterprise advisers, and providing careers advice Rapid response skill gap mapping for recovery/Brexit Continue delivery of Growth Works Skills Brokerage and Digital Talent Platform, using Growth Works as a local engagement model All Age Careers Advice - bringing together careers provision through different contracts with enhanced support Direct AEB funding to priority skills needs, use AEB Innovation Fund to pilot new forms of training provision Green Jobs Action Plan and build on success of Form the Future model, supporting skills for the future Deliver local ESF projects up to 2023 focused on young people, NEETs, ex-offenders, and those furthest from the labour market, and deliver national Covid-19 support programmes with DWP Add Work and Health Programme to Growth Works model Expand short courses through innovative course design, such as skills bootcamps Additional prog gress measures Increasing progression rates post-18 into HE and FE towards national levels Increasing number of professional and technical jobs, at least at level 3 Reducing numbers of workers at level 2 and increasing at level 3 Increasing investment in connectivity Reducing unsustained destinations after school